Ovarian Cancer – Dr. Intidhar Labidi-Galy (HUG) and Dr. Sven Rottenberg (UNIBE)

 Liens

-In this project the team uses a unique set of patient-derived samples that were collected after resistance had developed and apply cutting-edge molecular technologies to analyze the spatial distribution of cellular and subcellular compartments.
+In this project, the team uses a unique set of patient-derived samples that were collected after resistance had developed and applies cutting-edge molecular technologies to analyze the spatial distribution of cellular and subcellular compartments.
 Through this, they aim to understand the disease heterogeneity and pinpoint changes that result in resistance.